 June 6, USS Bonhomme Richard returned to Naval Base San Diego after a 182-day deployment.

-July 20, The Bonhomme Richard is currently off the coast of southern California transfering ammunition to USS Peleliu (LHA 5).
+July 20, The Bonhomme Richard is currently underway off the coast of southern California for ammo offload with the USS Peleliu (LHA 5).

 August 3, LHD 6 arrived in Seattle, Wash., in a parade of ships to participate in the 55th Annual Seattle Seafair Festival.
 More than 1000 guests were invited aboard USS Bonhomme Richard, USS Ogden, USS Crommelin and USCGC Active (WMEH 618) to experience the Navy and Coast Guard firsthand as the ships pulled into Seattle.

-October 1, USS Bonhomme Richard entered a floating dry-dock at General Dynamic's National Steel and Shipbuilding Company for an extended maintenance period, scheduled to last through the beginning of next year.
+October 1, USS Bonhomme Richard entered the floating dry-dock at General Dynamic's National Steel and Shipbuilding Company for an extended maintenance period, scheduled to last through the beginning of next year.